Go back

 Frau Godly

-Maria Godly is the eldest of four siblings in the Godly family, known for their warm hospitality and deep roots in Sils, Switzerland.
-Raised in a multilingual home where German, Italian and Romansh intertwined, Maria grew up between the traditions of the Engadin valley and the resilience of her mother, who was raised on the San Bernardino Pass.
-Her family’s journey into hospitality began when their father, a farmer, was offered the chance to buy the Chesa Marchetta in Sils Maria from a friend and hunting companion, Mr Gabriel.
+Maria Godly (born 1928) is the eldest of four siblings in the Godly family, known for their warm hospitality and deep roots in Sils Maria, Switzerland.
+Raised in a multilingual home where German and Romansh intertwined, Maria grew up between the traditions of the Engadin valley and the resilience of her mother, who was raised on the San Bernardino Pass.
+Her family’s journey into hospitality began when their father, a farmer, was offered the chance to buy the Chesa Marchetta and Pensiun Andreola in Sils Maria from a friend and hunting companion, Mr Gabriel.

-The decision marked a turning point: Maria, already living in Zurich, returned to support the venture, alongside her younger siblings.
-The Godly family soon restored the rooms at Chesa Marchetta, continuing its operation as a restaurant while transforming it into a guesthouse to welcome guests from 1958 onwards.
+The decision marked a turning point: Maria, at that point living in Zurich, returned to support the venture, alongside her younger siblings.
+The Godly family soon restored a few rooms in Pensiun Andreola, and continued to operate Chesa Marchetta as a restaurant and grocery store.
+(From 1958, Pensiun Andreola was open in the winter too.)

-Under the watchful eye of Maria and her sister Christina, and her mother’s traditional culinary instincts, Chesa Marchetta became known for its set menus, handmade Knoepfli (spinach spätzle), and homestyle fondue chinoise served with generous portions of delicately sliced veal.
+Under the watchful eye of Maria and her sister Christina, and her mother’s traditional culinary instincts, Chesa Marchetta became known for its set menus, handmade Knoepfli (spinach spätzle), and homestyle Fondue Chinoise served with generous portions of delicately sliced beef.
 The restaurant never adopted plated service; instead, meals were shared from large serving platters, warmed by specially designed scaldapiatti to maintain the food’s temperature and comfort.
-By the time Chesa Marchetta closed its doors in April 2016, alongside the family’s historic Pensiun Chastè in Sils Baselgia, Maria had become a living archive of Engadin culinary heritage, beauty and community warmth.
+By the time Chesa Marchetta and Pensiun Andreola closed their doors in April 2016, alongside the family’s historic Pensiun Chastè in Sils Baselgia, Maria had become a living archive of Engadin culinary heritage, beauty and community warmth.

-The following conversation takes place in the historic Pensiun Chastè, the current home of Maria Godly, where she is joined by Federica Bertolini, an Italian hospitality expert, storyteller, and seasoned forager.
+The following conversation takes place in the historic Pensiun Chastè, the current home of Maria Godly.
+Over a shared love of food and a journey through Maria’s personal memorabilia, she is joined by Federica Bertolini, an Italian hospitality expert, storyteller, and seasoned forager.

-With two decades of experience in the UK–eleven years in Cornwall and nine in Scotland– Federica now steps into her new role as general manager of Chesa Marchetta, recently acquired by Art Farm.
-Her background spans 5-star hotels in Edinburgh and Rome to smaller properties in Cornwall and the Highlands, where she developed a more personal, attentive style of guest connection.
+With two decades of experience in the UK–eleven years in Cornwall and nine in Scotland–Federica now steps into her new role as general manager of Chesa Marchetta, recently acquired by Artfarm.
+Her background spans 5-star hotels in Edinburgh and Rome to smaller properties in Cornwall and the Highlands, where she developed a personal, attentive style of guest connection.

 Known as The Italian Ghillie, Federica blends her deep local knowledge with her Italian warmth, curiosity and passion for food, ensuring that the legacy of Maria Godly lives on, through generous hospitality, seasonal ingredients, and a deep respect for place.